mvtab/aurx/README.md

 ### Completion
 Package completions are using the AUR RPC, which has a daily rate limit of 4000 requests per IP per day.
 Every tab does one request.

+### Search installed mark
+Packages may be falsely marked as installed in search operations, if coincidentally an installed package is called exactly like one found online.
+The installed mark does *not* mean the package is up to date.

+### List
+If the results include not installed packages or search errors, it means an installed package is not on AUR anymore and you probably want to check that out.

 ## Changelog